junmokane/spatially-aware-transformer/README.md

 Room Ballet Short-Stay dataset consists of two parts. **Dancer dataset** and **Trajectory dataset**.
 You need both datasets to run the Room Ballet experiments.

 **Dancer dataset**
 Dancer dataset consists of videos with dancers' dancing!
 Each video is composed of 36 dancers where each dancer dances for 16 time steps sequentially.
-Dataset is available [here](https://drive.google.com/drive/folders/1COlErYgyL8wk1iseL23giedDSEbCfytv).
+Dataset is available [here](https://drive.google.com/drive/folders/1COlErYgyL8wk1iseL23giedDSEbCfytv) in short_stay_dataset folder.
 Put the dataset folder in `ballet_dataset/v3` folder.
 If you want to generate the data by yourself, run the following command.
 ```
 python -m ballet_dataset.ballet_generate_v1
 ```

 **Trajectory dataset**
 Trajectory dataset consists of agent's trajectory.
 Each file has agent's random walk trajectory in $N \times N$ grid.
 Here, each grid means dancer's room.
-Dataset is available [here](https://drive.google.com/drive/folders/1COlErYgyL8wk1iseL23giedDSEbCfytv).
+Dataset is available [here](https://drive.google.com/drive/folders/1COlErYgyL8wk1iseL23giedDSEbCfytv) in short_stay_dataset folder.
 If you want to generate this by yourself, run `ballet_dataset/generate_rw.py` for data generation.

 ### Training